EagarForEcology/mycorrhizal-spillover/ECM_Plants_Mycorrhizal_Networks.md

+Eagar, A.C., Abu, P.H., Brown, M.A., Moledor, S.M., Smemo, K.A., Phillips, R.P., Case, A.L., and Blackwood, C.B., In Review at Journal of Ecology.
+Setting the Stage for Plant-Soil Feedback: Mycorrhizal Influences over Conspecific Recruitment, Plant and Fungal Communities, and Coevolution.
 ![ECM_C](/docs/assets/ECM_Panel_C.png)
 Agerer, R. (2001).
 Exploration types of ectomycorrhizae: a proposal to classify ectomycorrhizal mycelial systems according to their patterns of differentiation and putative ecological importance.
 Mycorrhiza, 11, 107-114. https://link.springer.com/content/pdf/10.1007/s005720100108.pdf